Wind of 120 days

 The 120-day wind or wind of 120 days (باد صد و بیست روزه) is a strong summer wind occurring from late May to late September in the east and southeast of the Iranian Plateau, particularly the Sistan Basin.

 It is so called because it lasts for four months.
 The typical wind speed is 30–40 km/h or less, but it can occasionally exceed 100–110 km/h.
-Strong speeds are caused by the topography surrounding the region.
+The topography surrounding the region causes these high wind speeds.

 The wind moves fairly consistently south-to-southeastward;

 along with the shamal, it is one of two well-known winds in Iran.

 During the "depression of Sistan", the four months when the wind is strongest, winds from northern Afghanistan and from the deserts of eastern Iran and western Afghanistan combine, resulting in accelerated high-pressure winds blowing from the central Iranian deserts toward Sistan and Baluchestan Province.

 The 120-day wind affects all of the Helmand Basin, but Sistan receives stronger winds as they intensify between the mountains of Iran and Afghanistan.
 The wind is relatively hot and carries abrasive sand particles.

 It causes evaporation in the Sistan Basin, contributing to drought in the region.